mdsufz/gSpreadComp/usage_tutorial.md

 2. Place your genomes in the `01_input_genomes` subfolder within the test run folder.
 3. Create an output folder within the test run folder, for example, `07_gspread_pathogens`.

-Assuming you have placed your genomes in `01_input_genomes` and your output folder is `07_gspread_pathogens`, your command will look like:
+Assuming you have placed your genomes in `01_input_genomes` and your output folder is `07_gspread_pathogens`, your command will look like this:

 ```console
 $ gspreadcomp pathogens --genome_dir ./01_input_genomes/ --extension fa -o ./07_gspread_pathogens/ --vf both -t 25